garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 The escript measures the time it takes for `P` Erlang processes to insert `N` integers into an `ordered_set` ETS table, where `P` and `N` are parameters to the escript.
-The CA tree is only utilized when the ETS table options `ordred_set` and `{write_concurrency, true}` are active.
+The CA tree is only utilized when the ETS table options `ordered_set` and `{write_concurrency, true}` are active.
 One can, therefore, easily compare the new data structure's performance with the old one (an [AVL tree][AVLTree] protected by a single readers-writer lock).
 The `write_concurrency` option had no effect on `ordered_set` tables before the release of Erlang/OTP 22.

-I got the following results when I ran the escript on my laptop with two cores (Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz):
+We get the following results when running the escript on a developer laptop with two cores (Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz):

 {% highlight console %}